 Remote work has also made skills more important than degrees or credentials.
 Employers now focus on what you can do, not just where you learned it.
 However, skills directly show your abilities and prove you can do the job.

 With technology changing so fast, continuous learning is essential.
-Adding new skills to your resume shows you’re keeping up with trends.
+Skills to add in resume show that you’re keeping up with trends.
 This adaptability is highly valued because it shows you have potential for the future.

 Companies want employees who can grow and adapt.
 Being able to learn new skills quickly is a big advantage.
 This flexibility helps businesses stay competitive and handle changes in the market.